MarkKoz/COSCI-836/README.md

 Test.cpp
 ```

-Original instructions can be found [here](https://www.genghiskhent.com/jak/836/assignments/836a2.html) or in `README.html` and `README2.html`.
+Original instructions can be found [here](https://www.genghiskhent.com/jak/836/assignments/836a2.html) or `/docs`.